What are Metering Modes?

 Now let’s have a look at when you might want to use spot.

-When you’ve got a sun glaring straight down your lens and a big bright sky right next to it, it’s a lot harder for evaluative to get it right and you’re going to end up with silhouettes – this is when I like to switch to spot metering.
+When you’ve got a sun glaring straight down your lens and a big bright sky right next to it, it’s a lot harder for evaluative to get it right.
+You’re going to end up with silhouettes.
+This is when I like to switch to spot metering.

-Remember that the spot in the centre of the frame is very small, so make sure you have it pointed on something important like skin, as I have in this photo.
+Remember that the spot in the centre of the frame is very small.
+Make sure you have it pointed on something important like skin, as I have in this photo.

-Take some time and experiment with the different metering modes; you’ll be surprised at the difference it can make.
+Take some time and experiment with the different metering modes; the difference will surprise you.